AymenRumi/AymenRumi/README.md

 - 🌱 I’m currently working on projects to sharpen my IaC best practices, data engineering best practices
-- - 🔭 I’m currently dabbling/learning some high performance computing with C++, wish me luck 😄
+- 🔭 I’m currently dabbling/learning some high performance computing with C++, wish me luck !!
+- 📫 How to reach me: email: aymen.rumi@mail.mcgill.ca
 <!--
 **AymenRumi/AymenRumi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.